SonicCDFan/SRB32X_v0.1a/README.txt

-Sonic Robo Blast 32X v0.1a Demo
+Sonic Robo Blast 2 For SEGA 32X v0.1a Demo
 https://ssntails.srb2.org/srb32x

 Works on real hardware (best on NTSC at this time), Ares, and Kega Fusion v3.64.